Member's Content Only

 No videos for The Advanced Guide to Chord Progressions for Ukulele - Volume I at this time.
 Filming a lot of videos for various lessons, songs and books.

-No additional downloads for The Advanced Guide to Chord Progressions for Ukulele - Volume I at this time.
+No related lessons for The Advanced Guide to Chord Progressions for Ukulele - Volume I at this time.

 Learning the similarities between chord progressions and songs helps you remember a lot of songs.
 There's a lot more in common between songs than one might think.